 - To elaborate: In Season 6, Jackie's mother, Pam, has been revealed to be dating Bob.
 Donna and Jackie are not okay with this, and try to break them up.
 When Bob finds out, he confronts the gang and tells them directly that as an adult, he has the right to date whoever he wants, and that he doesn't need his own daughter's approval for it.
 Eric and the other guys applaud him for this.

-- Hyde gets his in the third season when Jackie dates a guy in the attempt of making Hyde jealous.
+- Hyde gets his in the third season when Jackie dates a guy in an attempt to make Hyde jealous.
 Said guy reveals to Hyde, who was completely nonplussed by the tactic, that he's only in it to sleep with Jackie and then dump her, and when he's undeterred by Hyde pointing out what a dick move that is (just before he calls Jackie a bitch), Hyde's only response is to mutter "...aw, no" before taking him down with one punch.

 - Red finally letting Hyde live in his house...all the while cursing his ass off!Red: Goddamnit!
 I am tired of being fucking Santa Claus!!
 Steven, you get your shit together, and you get your ass in the Goddamned car!!!
 We're going, fucker!
 Now, Goddamn it!!
 MOVE IT!!

-Hyde (really scared): Okay. (automatically runs out of his house)
+Hyde (terrified): Okay! (automatically runs out of his house)

 Kitty: You are just the sweetest man alive.

 Red (taking one last look at Hyde's house): FUCK!!!

-- When Red announces that he's kicking Hyde out in "Reefer Madness" at the breakfast table, Eric, after attempting to say something along the line of "bullsh*t", screams "I'M VERY MAD AT YOU!", and leaves.
+- When Red announces that he's kicking Hyde out in "Reefer Madness" at the breakfast table, Eric, after attempting to say something along the line of "bullshit", screams "I'M VERY MAD AT YOU!", and leaves.
 And unlike when Eric called out Red when Kitty was supposedly pregnant, the audience cheered.